Setting Up the Secondary Navigation Menu (Header Type 5)

 If you encounter problems with your secondary navigation menu, try these solutions:

-- Mobile responsiveness issues: Ensure your responsive CSS is correctly targeting the secondary menu elements
+- Mobile responsiveness issues: Ensure your responsive CSS is correctly targeting the secondary menu elements.

 Conclusion

-The secondary navigation menu in Header Type 6 offers an excellent opportunity to enhance your site’s navigation structure.
-By carefully planning your menu items, applying custom styles, and implementing advanced features like search functionality or mega menus, you can create a secondary navigation that complements your primary menu and improves overall user experience on your real estate website.
+By carefully planning your menu items, applying custom styles, and implementing advanced features like search functionality or Mega Menus, you can create a secondary navigation that complements your primary menu and improves the overall user experience on your real estate website.